Skip to main content

 The committee identifies mathematics undergraduates who qualify for the departmental scholarships and senior awards, and selects the awardees.
 The members annually solicit nominations for, and select the graduate student winners of, the Winton-Rose award, and the Norris-Griggs-Franke Awards for research, teaching and service.
 The committee meets three-four times each year.

-Teaching Enhancement
+TA Teaching Enhancement Committee

 Undergraduate Advising

 The advising committee members are responsible for advising all math undergraduates.
 The faculty advisors are expected to conduct advising appointments with each advisee at least once a semester, and to communicate promptly with students, responding to questions and requests throughout the semester.
-In addition, the math advisors together with the DUP will identify and
+In addition, the math advisors together with the DUP will identify and implement strategies, processes, and practices to enhance advising service delivery, as well as create and maintain a resource webpage with advising content.

 Tenure-track and tenured faculty advisors are expected to advise approximately 15 students at any given time, while the professional track faculty advisors are expected to advise between 20- 40 students depending on other departmental administrative responsibilities.
 The committee is expected to meet once a semester before the start of the enrollment period, early October and early March